Setup for the story…

 My interference had consequences.
 Everyone knows that after the Romans got conquered, the world got crazier.
 Mortals developed technology, which those from the God Realm still blame as the beginning of the end.
 It makes sense when you think about it.
 Who needs a God or goddess when anyone can find all the help they need on the Internet?

 I knew we were all in serious trouble when the God Realm pushed all but a few Gods and Goddesses out of it.
 Portals instantly opened in front of thousands of us, and we all got tossed into the Mortal Realm by some of Gaia’s people.
 My Gaia-sent tosser delighted in telling me it was all my fault as he sent me through the portal harder than even Kal had.

 A few Gods and Goddesses went back to the God Realm and fought to stay, but that didn’t work out well.
 Trained in war strategy, I knew better than to try, especially with so much guilt weighing on me.

-However you want to view what happened, believe me, there are far worse destinies in the God Realm than the destiny we found in the Mortal Realm.
-Most of us weren’t harmed much by relocating and being a God or Goddess back then wasn’t so bad here.
+However you wanted to view what happened, believe me, there were worse destinies in the God Realm than the destiny we found in the Mortal Realm.
+Most of us weren’t harmed much by relocating, and being a god or goddess back then wasn’t so bad here.
 The power loss happened to most of us so slowly that it took several years to even realize what was going on.

 I glanced in the mirror only to make sure buttons and zippers were closed properly.
 I only noticed what was going on when the Muses went from looking like teenagers to looking like soccer moms.
 My adopted mother developed worry wrinkles across her forehead and started having migraines with her hormone shifts every month.